 I went back into my book and I don’t know how many minutes passed, maybe three mouthfuls of mushroom and polenta, two sips of wine, a page of the book.

-A couple took a table next to me, and I looked up to see it was the slender, charming, but not Bondi glamour lady and her slender, charming looking, but not Bondi hunk beau.
-Not long passed and though I wasn’t going out of my way to listen, it was clear they’d literally just come to Speakeasy to meet for the first time.
+Not long passed and though I wasn’t going out of my way to listen, it was clear they’d literally come to Speakeasy to meet for the first time.
 I looked again and thought, these two look like match.
 His greying hair suggested a darker shade than hers in his youth, but placed him in an earlier quarter of middle age like her.

 She was a nurse, and following an awkward exchange after he’d asked her what type of nurse, he told her they could talk in terms of some medical acronym he was familiar with, as a result of some aspect of his life I’d missed.
 He used the acronym four or five times in the space of a few sentences, apparently the only acronym he knew from the world of nurses.
 She brushed the conversation gently in some other direction.

 I was out of wine and meatballs so I paid and moved on.
-It’s probable the guy wasn’t a dickhead, but from what I caught I reckon that was her impression.
-I hope he was just nervous and that she realised it.
+It’s possible the guy wasn’t a dickhead, but if not he was doing a good impression, and I could tell she was sensing it but still giving him the benefit of the doubt.
+I hope he was just nervous, that she realised it, that another drink or the right comment or moment dispersed it, set him free to be the sweet handsome beau still hidden inside.
 Part of me wants to believe they landed in bed together in a screaming heap of orgasms, but it was not looking promising.